brahms116/silly_rusty_kv/README.md

 ## TODOs:

--   [ ] Implment an index for the database
+-   [ ] Implment a hash storage engine for the database
     -   [ ] What performance impacts does this have?
 -   [ ] Investigate why and if holding the stdin pipe for longer is causing the program to block writes.